stephrobert/ansible-snippets/README.md

 * ansible.builtin.set_fact:
   * "compute a variable"
   * "set a variable"
-* ansible.builtin.lineinfile:
-  * "include a line in a file"
 * ansible.builtin.stat:
   * "status of a file or a directory"
+* ansible.builtin.template:
+  * "generate a file from a template"
 * ansible.builtin.unarchive:
   * "unarchive a compressed file"
+* ansible.builtin.user:
+  * "Create an user account",
+  * "Destroy an user account",
+  * "Modify an user account"
 * ansible.builtin.import_tasks:
   * "Import tasks"
 * ansible.builtin.include_tasks: